edgettek/fullstack-take-home/README.md

 ### To Get DB & Server Running
+To set up the server, make sure you're in the `server/` directory.

 There is some test data included in `server/src/data/` as a starting point to seed your database.
 Feel free to add or change data.

 The database is setup via Docker.
 There is already a `docker-compose.yml` file in the server directory, so if you have Docker installed, just run: